jdevuyst/dustpan/README.md

 }
 ```

-There are three things you need to do to adopt Dustpan:
+There are three steps to adopting Dustpan:

 1. Use a `Ref(root: true)` annotation to flag object graphs that should be garbage collected.
 2. Inside the garbage collected object graphs, use a `Ref` annotation to break strong reference cycles.